msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 # How autoML works?

-**Example:** Say if you have a problem of Diabetic Classification and you have different types of data like medical data for Europe, Africa, Asia and you need to build a platform where given any  medical history data-set (for any region) it will solve the Diabetic Classification automatically.
+:tada: **Example:** Say if you have a problem of Diabetic Classification and you have different types of data like medical data for Europe, Africa, Asia and you need to build a platform where given any  medical history data-set (for any region) it will solve the Diabetic Classification automatically.
 How to build such platform.

 ## What is AutoML?